 However, if it’s the chance to play with friends and really sink into role-playing you’re after, Unturned might actually be the best zombie survival game on this list for you.
 While it’s true that the actual survival elements are negligible as the game seems to focus heavily on PVP these days, that will barely cross your mind as you go zooming about on your jetski.
 Heck, they even had NPCs before Fallout 76.

-Oh, and the fact that it can run on a potato and is completely free doesn’t hurt either.
+Oh, and the fact that it can run on a potato and is completely free on PC doesn’t hurt either.

 7. State of Decay 2